tied/aws-must/README.md

 	aws-must.rb gen yaml_file

-The path of Mustache templates can be changed using `-t` option, or by giving the name of a gem with a `-g` option.
-For example, to use the latest version of [aws-must-templates](https://github.com/jarjuk/aws-must-templates), use the command
+The location where Mustache templates are searched set using `-m` option.The option accepts list of directory paths (ending with `/` character) or Gem names.
+For example, to search templates first from `mydir`, and if not found from the latest version of [aws-must-templates](https://github.com/jarjuk/aws-must-templates), use the command

-	aws-must.rb gen yaml_file -g aws-must-templates
+	aws-must.rb gen yaml_file -m mydir/ aws-must-templates

 The version constraint for the gem can be specified followed by a comma -character.
 For example, to use version specification `~>0.0.1`, issue the command

-	aws-must.rb gen yaml_file -g 'aws-must-templates,~>0.0.1'
+	aws-must.rb gen yaml_file -m 'aws-must-templates,~>0.0.1'

 To extract documentation for the templates

 	aws-must.rb doc

-The documentation command supports the same `-t` and `-g` options, as the `gen` -command.
+The documentation command supports also `-m` option.

 Documentation is extracted from lines surrounded by **+++start+++** and **+++close+++** tags, or by **+++fold-on+++** and